CILAMP/cilamp_cfg/README.md

 # CILAMP configuration script

 Setup a CILAMP using USB cable instead of WiFi web page.
-This is useful for setting up 10+ units quickly, or if you have severe a WiFi congestion environment.
+This is useful for setting up 10+ units quickly, or if you are in a severy crowded WiFi environment making the WiFi setup page unreliable.

 # Preconditions